By Workers Compensation Lawyer and Attorney Chris Sharpe

 Schedule of PPD Awards – The amount of L&I disability settlement money is determined when looking at the PPD schedule of awards.

 - You cannot change the award schedule.
-It is preset according to impairment rating(s) and date of injury.
-These schedules are very complex.
-I do not recommend you get lost in these details.
-However if you want to see it – here it is.
-PPD Settlement Rules.
+It is preset according to impairment rating(s) and your date of injury.
+These schedules are complex.
+They can be found at PPD Settlement Rules.

-- You can influence the amount of money you get, see PPD Settlement Benefit Amount Calculation above and PPD Settlement Calculator just below.
+- You can influence the amount of money you get, see Calculating PPD Settlement Benefit Amounts above and PPD Settlement Calculator just below.

-PPD Settlement Calculator – The Permanent Partial Disability Rating Chart.
+PPD Settlement Calculator – The Permanent Partial Disability Rating and Award Charts.

-- The calculations occur when converting the rating exam to settlement dollars.
-The actual calculation is just simple multiplication.
+- The calculations occur when converting the rating exam to settlement dollars, and is done with the L&I PPD Charts

 - It is the rating exam impairment numbers that are important.